kcmerrill/alfred/TFM.md

 Alfred tasks can be complex or as simple as you want them to be.
 The idea is they are small, reusable and can help automate your daily workflow.
 Each task is made up of [Components](#components).
 You can think of these components as building blocks to build whatever it is you need.
 In this manual, we'll go over some classic use cases for alfred, we'll discuss each component in depth, tips and tricks and also ways of structuring your tasks for maximum awesomeness.

+If given enough building blocks anything is possible, so alfred really is up to you to choose your own adventure.
+There are some plugins, and remote tasks available to you, but the power behind alfred is it's flexibility to fit into your specific usecases.
+I'd like to think so anyways.

-## Components
+## About

-The components here will be listed in order in which they are executed within Alfred.
-With the way golang's maps work, [they are randomized](https://github.com/golang/go/issues/2630) to prevent DOS attacks.
-The reason this is important is, your components within your tasks can be ordered however you'd like, but they will be executed in a specific order.
+The history of Alfred is a fun one.
+There is a bit of a [backstory](https://medium.com/@themayor/docker-dev-test-ci-environments-fetch-proxy-and-alfred-oh-my-daed9c41e28e).

+Essentially I was on a team responsible for getting dev environments up and running quickly.
+I wrote a tool called [Yoda](https://github.com/kcmerrill/yoda) which was 100% based around docker dev env's, and after a bunch of functionality was added, quickly morphed into `Alfred`.

+# Usage

+There are a few underlying key concepts throughout Alfred that should be pointed out.
+[Taskgroups](#taskgroups), [Components](#components), [Arguments](#arguments).
+We'll go over a few of them here.

 ## Taskgroups

 There are several components that call other tasks.
 These are called TaskGroups.
-A few example of these components would be [tasks](#tasks), [multitask](#multitask), [setup](#setup) to name a few.
+A few example of these components would be [tasks](#tasks--taskgroup), [multitask](#multitask--taskgroup), [setup](#setup--taskgroup) to name a few.

 You can define a task group in multiple ways.
 For task groups that do not need to call paramaters, you can simply put them on a single space delimited line.